fishz1/4353woahWEBSITE/README.md

 To run code coverage test:
 Type 'npm test' into the terminal to perform code coverage using the unit tests in test.js

-Project Progress:
-Code coverage test using test.js and JEST: 93.75%
+Code coverage test using test.js and JEST: 82.6%
-Pricing Module Class (Wrote it in the fuelApp.js file but is commented out)
-Validation for username and password for in login and registration (FINISHED)